tytydraco/yessleep/out/We_were_tasked_with_exploring_the_Mariana_Trench.md

 The ocean heard me.
 I heard thumping around the sub, I looked out the front window, and two, beady eyes stared back at me.

 I paused and just looked.
-I was frozen, not by fear, but by amazement.
+I was frozen, it was like it was holding me there, I was frightened beyond belief.

 It got closer, and the light inside the shuttle showed me what it looked like, it was a long, thin body.
 Like humans, it also had a sharp smile, as wide as a knife.
 It had grey, tattered skin, and broken chains crossed around his arms.